 God, the power source, is always reaching us, animating us, powering our cells and consciousness with Divine thought; there is no other power source.

-NOTE: this is NOT to say that feeling warm and happy and clear minded is a sign of connection (i.e. good) and feeling lost demonstrates disconnect (i.e. bad).
+This is to say that feeling warm and happy and clear minded is not inherently a sign of connection (i.e. good) nor that feeling lost demonstrates disconnect (i.e. bad).
 God can send us happy, peaceful thoughts and we think they come from our salary raise or vacation.
 That’s an open, non-flowing circuit.
 It feels nice in the moment but a) it’s a misunderstanding of reality and b) we won’t know where to look when it runs out.

 Alternatively, God can send us distress and we acknowledge it as from Him.
 That’s a powerful, closed circuit.
 King David said, “From the narrow places I call to You.”
 It was obvious to David to call to God in his distress.
 Where else were the narrow places coming from but Him?